hydro-giub/hydroBE/README.md

 # hydroBE
-R-Package with miscellaneous functions for hydrologists workaday life
+R-Package with miscellaneous functions for hydrologists workaday life.

-To install the package, you can use the help of devtools
+To install the package, you can use the help of devtools:

 ```r
 install.packages('devtools')